Home

 Christmas crackers look great on the table and the kids really look forward to pulling them.

-Math may not be the first thing you think of when it comes to Christmas, but actually many popular games, like Monopoly for example, use math.
+Math may not be the first thing you think of but many popular games, like Monopoly for example, use math.

 Go present shopping, bake a chocolate log, (pumpkin pie is just as good), and sing The Twelve Days of Christmas - you'll see lots more homeschool Christmas games for kids here.